-Don't miss this opportunity to learn from—and network with—hundreds of offsite industry professionals including our group of featured speakers.
-All of our featured speakers bring years of offsite construction experience and knowledge from all corners of the industry.
-And since our speakers will also be exhibiting at the event, attendees will have ample opportunity to connect with these industry leaders.
+Don't miss your next opportunity to learn from—and network with—hundreds of offsite industry professionals including our group of featured speakers.
+All of our featured speakers brought years of offsite construction experience and knowledge from all corners of the industry.
+And since our speakers will also exhibited at the event, attendees had ample opportunity to connect with these industry leaders.

 Don't miss your chance to see some of the most impactful offsite construction speakers across the country.
 These speakers, featuring company leaders and design professionals from across the offsite spectrum, will be speaking to a variety of topics critical to the future of offsite, modular, and prefab construction in the United States.

 Take a look at this event's lineup of expert industry speakers below.

 Interested in speaking at an upcoming event?
 Let us know!